udaybhaskarjalagam/cfgmgr/README.md

 }
 ```

 **runactions.json** : (default ./cfg/runactions.json) Below is syntax of runactions.json file where you define what actions you want to perform on clients.
+Please remove comments on main configuration file since json doesn't support that, this is just for reference.

 ```json
 {